rd636/adc_scripts/README.md

 These scripts support the care and feeding of SSL certificates and keys by identifying systems in a fragile state and facilitating cleanup.
 Combine with ADM SSL Certificate Management and configuration jobs for robust remediation.
+Run these on both the primary and secondary devices.

 ## Read-only type scripts:
 - invalid.pl - Confirm ssl files are not using invalid characters like spaces, asterisks, slashes, etc.